emqxarchive/emqx-docs-en/source/plugins.rst

     ## Enumeration value: plain | md5 | sha | sha256
     auth.client.password_hash = sha256

-Username authentication plugin
+Username Authentication Plugin
 --------------------------------

-`emqx_auth_username`_ currently only supports connection authentication，which authenticates the client through ``username`` and ``password``.
-When the plugin stores the password, it encrypts the plaintext according to the configured hash algorithm.
+`emqx_auth_username`_ currently only supports connection authentication, it authenticates the client through ``username`` and ``password``.
+When the password is stored, it can be encrypted according the configuration.

-.. important:: Starting with EMQ X 3.1, only the REST API/CLI management clientid is supported, and adding the default username from the configuration file is no longer supported.
+.. important:: From EMQ release X 3.1 on, only the REST API/CLI username is manageable by REST API/CLI only, adding username in the configuration file is no longer supported.

-Username authentication configuration
+Username Authentication Configuration
 ::::::::::::::::::::::::::::::::::::::

 etc/plugins/emqx_auth_username.conf: